Skip to main content

 The law is attempting to regulate a model of health promotion based on 20th-century epidemiology, while the science of health optimization has moved into a 21st-century paradigm of personalized, systems-based intervention.
 The ADA’s definition of a voluntary wellness program, therefore, stands as a legally necessary but scientifically anachronistic construct, a testament to the law’s difficulty in keeping pace with the rapid evolution of biomedical science.

 The ongoing legal uncertainty, with the 2016 rules vacated and the 2021 proposed rules withdrawn, leaves employers in a precarious position.
 They must design and implement programs against a backdrop of legal ambiguity.
-The most prudent course of action, often advised by legal counsel, is to use only modest incentives for programs that involve or disability-related inquiries.
+The most prudent course of action, often advised by legal counsel, is to use only modest incentives for programs that involve medical examinations or disability-related inquiries.

 This conservative approach, while legally safe, may further dilute the potential effectiveness of these programs.
 The entire field is caught in a state of suspended animation, awaiting clearer guidance from the EEOC or definitive rulings from the courts.